 In relation to Article 8 of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector, the sub-fund encourages environmental and social characteristics in particular.
-To this end, investment decisions are made on the basis of the companies' non-financial features, which must meet CapitalatWork's SRI requirements.
+To this end, investment decisions are made on the basis of the companies' non-financial features, which must meet the SRI (socially responsible investment) requirements of CapitalatWork.